sonic-net/SONiC/doc/dualtor/active_active_hld.md

   ToRs will signal NIC if the link is active / standby, we will call this active / standby state as admin forwarding state.
 It's up to NIC to determine which link to use if both are active, but it should never choose to use a standby link.
 This logic provides ToR more control over traffic forwarding.

 * Cable Control through gRPC
   In active-active design, we will use gRPC to do cable control and signal NIC if ToRs is up active.
 SoC will run a gRPC server.
-Linkmgrd will determine server side forwarding sate based on link prober status and link state.
+Linkmgrd will determine server side forwarding state based on link prober status and link state.
 Then linkmgrd can invoke transceiver daemon to update NIC if ToRs are active through gRPC calls.

   Current defined gRPC services between SoC and ToRs related with linkmgrd cable controlling:
   * DualToRActive